Installation and Setup

 For example, one branch might be left-hanging, and another right-hanging.

-then sometimes it is better to use the flowchart template instead.
+Tip: If your tree diagram has complex arrows to illustrate complex relationships between tree elements, then sometimes it is better to use the flowchart template instead.

 To format colors, fonts, and shapes